Audiveris/audiveris/docs/_pages/ui_tools/text.md

 A lyric line is a sentence composed of lyric items.

-When selected, the inter board displays additional data:
+When selected, the Inter board displays additional data:
 * Voice number,
 * Verse number,
 * Location with respect to staff.